 - Insurance costs may be permanent: Although mortgage insurance is cancelable in some cases, many HUD borrowers will pay MIP fees for the entirety of their loan term.

 - Lower loan limits: HUD loans have lower loan limits than other loan options.
-In most parts of the country, the maximum loan amount is $331,760 on a single-family house.
-Conventional loan limits are $510,400 in most counties, while VA loans come with no limit at all.
+In most parts of the country, the maximum loan amount is $356,362 on a single-family house for 2021.
+Conventional loan limits are $548,250 in most counties, while VA loans come with the same limits as conventional loans currently.

 Alternatives to HUD Loans